coverclock/com-diag-hazer/README.md

 from the ensemble GNSS solution if it exists, or from one of the four Global Satellite Navigation Systems solutions in this order of preference:
 GPS, GLONASS, Galileo, BeiDou.
 The attitude (roll, pitch, yaw) is taken from the UBX-NAV-ATT message from the IMU if it is available.
-Fields which are not available or supported by the receiver are null (empty).
+Fields which are not available or are not supported by the receiver have values coded as "0." instead of empty to simplify parsing.
 The CSV output is only generated once a 3D fix is available.

 * HOSTNAME - hostname of computer running gpstool.
 * OBSERVATION - sequence number of observation.